VickCG/Web-IDE/README.md

-# CycAI Home challenge
+# Web IDE challenge

-This project was created with purpose to take a home challenge by CycAI
+This project was created with purpose to take a challenge to make a simple IDE on web application.

 ## Requirement